coreBOS/coreBOSDocumentation/user/pages/03.getting-started/03.develinstall/item.md

 Another situation that appears from time to time is when you don't have a private repository for your install, you just clone the main repository from GitHub, install it, and work there.
-In this case, both config.inc.php and tabdata.php appear in the “git status” commands and are always there as you can't commit them.
+In this case, both config.inc.php and tabdata.php appear in the "git status" commands and are always there as you can't commit them.
 You have two alternatives:

 - one is just ignoring them, it really isn't that much noise and you get used to seeing them there
 - the other is to tell git to not show them to you with the command:

-    git update-index --skip-worktree config.inc.php tabdata.php
+`git update-index --skip-worktree config.inc.php tabdata.php`

-> Please note that these two files must **NEVER** be in any commit you
-> make on the main project.
-Pull requests that contain any modifications
-> to these files won't be accepted.
+ !!
+Please note that these two files must **NEVER** be in any commit you make on the main project.
+Pull requests that contain any modifications to these files won't be accepted.

 ## How to execute all the unit tests accessing the demo data?